 - 66. MI5's remit as set out in the Security Service Act 1989 is the "protection of national security and, in particular, its protection against threats from espionage, terrorism and sabotage, from the activities of agents of foreign powers and from actions intended to overthrow or undermine parliamentary democracy by political, industrial or violent means".
 MI5 states its objectives in this area as being to "seek to find those trying to pass sensitive UK information and equipment to other countries and ensure they don't succeed" and to "investigate and disrupt the actions of foreign intelligence officers where these are damaging to our country's interests".
-The security of the security service Act 1989 is the "protection of foreign powers". - 67.
-Twenty years ago, MI5 devoted around 20% of its effort to Hostile State Activity, which includes Russian activity alongside the hostile activity of other states, such as China and Iran.
-This allocation of effort declined, as the terrorist threat grew.
+Interests "interests". - 67.
+Twenty years ago, MI5 devoted around 20% of its effort to Hostile State Activity, which includes Russian activity alongside the hostile activity of other states, such as China and Iran.72 This allocation of effort declined, as the terrorist threat grew.
 By 2001/02, it had reduced to 16% and by 2003/04 to 10.7%.
-This fall continued until, by 2008/09, only 3% of effort was allocated by MI5 to all its work against Hostile State Activity (noting that reductions in proportion of overall effort do not translate directly into changes in resource).
-It was not until 2013/14 that effort began to increase significantly, rising to 14.5% a level that MI5 says meant that slightly more staff were working on Russia than had been during the Cold War.
-The past two years have seen \\\: currently, \\\% is allocated to Hostile State Activity, approximately \\\ which is dedicated to countering Russian Hostile State Activity.
+This fall continued until, by 2008/09, only 3% of effort was allocated by MI5 to all its work against Hostile State Activity (noting that reductions in proportion of overall effort do not translate directly into changes in resource).73 It was not until 2013/14 that effort began to increase significantly, rising to 14.5%74 a level that MI5 says meant that slightly more staff were working on Russia than had been during the Cold War.75 The past two years have seen : currently, % is allocated to Hostile State Activity, approximately which is dedicated to countering Russian Hostile State Activity.76